data-umbrella/event-transcripts/2020/11-rebecca-kelly-kdb.md

 tests to to to track all of these things and then that will help you be able to decide which you know which which software fits your needs the best.
 So for us the ones that we tend to really dominate in and where we I suppose see the most use both in our customers as well is in the in-memory compute and mass of data at rest so I've kind of expected.
-So that so that's that's just to say you don't have to just trust me here's a quick a little bit of a whistle-stop tour of some of our clients partners.
+So that so that's that's just to say you don't have to just trust me.

+Here's a quick a little bit of a whistle-stop tour of some of our clients partners.
 I whoops go back.
 It's running away from me. um I've had the fortunate